eclipse-ee4j/angus-activation/docs/src/main/resources/README.md

         </dependencies>
 ```

-You can find all of the Angus Mail jar files in
+You can find all of the Eclipse Angus jar files in
 [Maven Central](https://search.maven.org/search?q=g:org.eclipse.angus).

 <br/>